aksio-insurtech/obsolete-Foundation/Documentation/integration/integration.md

 Since the shape of the external model is likely to be different from our representation, we need to be able to map properties across to get the external model represented in the same shape as our model is.
 This is done by overriding the `DefineImportMapping` method of the adapter.
-The mapping engine that is used is [Automapper](https://automapper.org).
+The mapping engine that is used is [AutoMapper](https://automapper.org).

+Out of the box there is a convenience extension method called `.MapMember()`, this allows for a simpler mapping where you basically map a destination property to a source property.
+While if you want to have more complex mapping, you use the out of the box `.ForMember()` giving you the ability to do more conversion - both type and value conversion and more.

 ```csharp
 public class AccountHolderDetailsAdapter : AdapterFor<AccountHolder, KontoEier>